-Below is information from Montgomery County Public Schools, Blair High School and local, state and federal resources (e.g., Montgomery County, State of Maryland, Centers for Disease Control, non-governmental organizations, newspapers and universities) regarding and pertaining to COVID-19.
+Below is information from Montgomery County Public Schools, Blair High School and local, state and federal resources (e.g., Montgomery County, State of Maryland, Centers for Disease Control, non-governmental organizations, newspapers and universities) regarding/pertaining to COVID-19 (coronavirus pandemic).
 Updates and announcements will be posted as soon as possible.
-Note: Maryland schools will remain closed through the rest of the 2019-2020 school year (announced May 6, 2020).

 1️⃣ COVID-19 News/Updates from Maryland Governor Larry Hogan

 - Expanded Statewide Mask Order, Out-of-State Travel Advisory (July 29, 2020)

 - Track COVID-19 Cases in Maryland – Maryland Department of Health